QULab/Subjective_Speaker_Characteristics/README.md

   (Folder: \analysis\relationships_quality_WAAT)

   (Publication: [2])

+* Analyzing the relationships between subjective speaker characteristics and voice descriptions, with data from Listening Test 1 and Listening Test 2.

+  (Folder: \analysis\relationships_SC_VD)

+  ​

 I also employed these subjective data to perform predictive modeling of speaker characteristics from speech features (see [this](https://github.com/laufergall/ML_Speaker_Characteristics) repository).